-Category of misconduct according to involvement Degree of misconduct Period deemed appropriate Especially malicious individual who intentionally engages in misconduct from the outset of the research 10 years Person academic paper, etc. related to research in which The author responsible for the academic paper in question (supervisor, first author, or other position of responsibility deemed equivalent) maliciousness of the misconduct is 5-7 years Involved in the Misconduct The impact on the advancement of 3-5 years Author other than that listed above 2-3 years 3.
-An individual involved in misconduct other than that stipulated in 1 or 2 2-3 years
+Category of misconduct according to involvement Degree of misconduct Period deemed appropriate Person Involved 1.
+Especially malicious individual who in the intentionally engages in misconduct 10 years Misconduct from the outset of the research

-An author responsible for academic papers, etc. related to The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
-2-3 years other position of responsibility deemed equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
+2. Author of academic paper, The author responsible for the academic paper in question (supervisor, The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
+5-7 years etc. related to research in which there has been misconduct first author, or other position of responsibility deemed equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
+3-5 years Author other than that listed above 2-3 years 3.
+An individual inv other than that sti olved in misconduct pulated in 1 or 2 2-3 years - sible for academic pa pers, etc. related to onduct but who was not The impact on the advancement of research in the relevant field or society is large, and the maliciousness of the misconduct is deemed to be high.
+2-3 years involved in the misconduct (supervisor, first author, or other position of responsibility deemed equivalent) The impact on the advancement of research in the relevant field or society is small, and the maliciousness of the misconduct is deemed to be low.
 1-2 years

-[In the case of fraudulent use/fraudulent receipt]
+• In the case of fraudulent use/fraudulent receipt